dotlang/language/README.md

 If type of function input and output can be implied from the context (e.g. when defining a lambda as a function argument), you can ignore type for input and output (Example 13).

-You can use `*` operator to prepare input when calling a function.
+You can use `*` (destruct) operator to prepare input when calling a function.
 This can be useful if you need to write names for parameters (Example 17).

 **Syntax**: